Dorothy Shakespear: Marriage

 Olivia realised her 27-year-old daughter was determined to marry Pound and in 1914 allowed the two to marry although Pound was earning less than in 1911 when he made the first proposal.
 On 20 April 1914, Dorothy married Pound despite her father's opposition—he relented when the couple agreed to a church rather than a civil ceremony.
 The marriage ceremony took place at St Mary Abbots, Kensington, in the morning with six guests in attendance; official witnesses were the bride's father and her uncle Henry Tucker.
 As a wedding present Olivia gave them two circus drawings by Pablo Picasso.

 Dorothy and Pound moved into an apartment at 5 Holland Place, with Hilda Doolittle, recently married to Richard Aldington, living in the adjacent apartment.
 Hilda was shocked and hurt when Pound married Dorothy, and even more shocked to find he rented the apartment opposite at Holland Place.
 She and Dorothy were not on friendly terms, with Hilda writing of her, "she is unbearably critical and never has been known to make a warm friend with a man or woman.
 She loathes (she says) children!
 However, that may be a little pose.
 She is a bit addictive to little mannerisms.
 I don't think she can be poignantly sensitive or she would never have stuck Ezra."
 When Dorothy came to [?] in the small apartment, she refused to cook—ever.
-In fact, she never cooked until she was to forced during World War II.
+In fact, she never cooked until she was forced to during World War II.
 Pound cooked in the larger room and worked in a small, better-lit room.
 He made furniture for the apartment where they stayed until 1919.